 Each surface requires a particular type and grit of sandpaper.
 Bare surfaces, primers, undercoats and fillers need to be dry sanded in order to avoid the intake of moisture.
 Sanding between topcoats can best be executed with a fine grit wet sandpaper and water.
 One should avoid visible sanding scratches in the topcoat.
 When (dry) sanding, always wear the appropriate dusk mask to avoid breathing fine dust particles.
 When sanding products containing lead or chromate, it is imperative that you wear an appropriate breathing apparatus.
 The recommended type of sandpaper and grit are determined in each system.

 An important consideration when (re) painting existing, unknown surfaces, is the choice of the correct product.
 In general, when a surface has been previously painted there are two possibilities.
 Either a one-component paint system or a two-component paint system has been applied.
-By placing a cloth saturated with EPIFANES Fiberglass Prep Cleaner for 15 minutes on the surface to be painted, the difference will become evident.
-If the Fiberglass Prep Cleaner acts a paint remover and begins to wrinkle the paint, it is a one-component paint.
+By wiping surface with thinners, if the paint comes off it is single pack.
 If the paint remains intact, you are most definitely dealing with a two-component paint product.
 In principle, a one-component paint may be applied to a well cleaned and sanded (320 grit wet or dry abrasive paper) two-component paint coat.
 The bond is acquired mechanically by roughing the surface.
 A two-component product however, may not be applied over a one-component paint coat, as the solvents of the two-component product will act as a paint remover on the one-component coat.

 SURFACE PREPARATION AND PAINTING: